-Toeslagenaffaire Bookwork: Comprehensive WOO Document Dossier
+Toeslagenaffaire Bookwork: Thorough WOO Document Dossier

 WOO disclosure (ref.
-2025-0000536993) reveals structural failures in the childcare benefits recovery operation, including deliberate refusal of a hardship clause for past victims, discriminatory risk models with nationality as a built-in variable, BCG consultancy involvement, and systematic undermining of bankruptcy law through OGS classifications affecting thousands of families and entrepreneurs.
+2025-0000536993) reveals structural failures in the childcare benefits recovery operation, including deliberate refusal of a hardship clause for past victims, discriminatory risk models with nationality as a built-in variable, BCG consultancy involvement and systematic undermining of bankruptcy law through OGS classifications affecting thousands of families and entrepreneurs.

 Executive Summary